karek314/hexbytescanner-hooks/README.md

 ## Contributing
-If you find useful hooks, please submit pr with it.
+If you find useful/interesting hooks, please submit pr with it.
 If this is update for already existing hook, please append task in related .json file if it isn't colliding with old ones.

 ## Disclaimer / Warning